securitytinkerers/ciso-playbook/README.md

+#CISO Playbook
-CISO Playbook - This repository will contain plays or templates that cyber professionals can use to help benefit their cyber organizations
+> This repository will contain plays or templates that cyber professionals can use to help benefit their cyber organizations
 ---
 ### CISO Role<br>
 ### Business Management & Leadership<br>